 We are a clinical-stage biopharmaceutical company focused on pioneering the development of a new class of oncology drugs we refer to as selective translation regulator inhibitors ("STRIs").
-Translation is the process in cells whereby the production of proteins is directed by information contained in genetic sequences.
+Translation is the process in cells whereby the synthesis of proteins is directed by information contained in genetic sequences.
 We utilized our proprietary selective translation regulation technology platform to internally discover a portfolio of small molecule STRI product candidates.
-Our product candidates target the eIF4F complex and its activating kinase, mitogen-activated protein kinase interacting kinase ("MNK").
-The eIF4F complex is a central node where two of the most frequently mutated signaling pathways in cancer, the PI3K-AKT and RAS-MEK pathways, converge to activate the translation of select messenger RNA ("mRNA") into proteins that are frequent culprits in key disease-driving processes.
-Inhibition of any one of these targets simultaneously downregulates multiple disease-driving proteins before they are produced.
+Our product candidates target the eIF4F complex and its activating kinase, mitogen-activated protein interacting kinase ("MNK").
+The eIF4F complex is a central node where two of the most frequently mutated signaling pathways in cancer, the PI3K-AKTand RAS-MEK pathways, converge to activate the translation of select messenger RNA ("mRNA") into proteins that are frequent culprits in key disease-driving processes.
+Inhibition of these targets simultaneously downregulates multiple disease-driving proteins before they are synthesized.
 Each of our product candidates is designed to act on a single protein that drives the expression of multiple functionally related proteins, including oncoproteins, which are proteins whose aberrant function can cause cancer, immunosuppressive proteins in T cells and proteins known to drive drug resistance that together control tumor growth, survival and immune evasion.

 Our lead product candidate, tomivosertib, is an inhibitor of MNK, and is currently being evaluated in combination with KEYTRUDA® (also known as pembrolizumab), an FDA-approved inhibitor of programmed cell death protein 1 ("PD-1") in a randomized Phase 2b clinical trial in patients with metastatic non-small cell lung cancer ("NSCLC").
 Our second product candidate, zotatifin, is an inhibitor of eIF4A, a component of the eIF4F complex, and is currently being evaluated in a Phase 1/2 clinical trial in patients with certain solid tumors.
-We have completed the initial dose escalation portion of this trial as well as the initial Phase 2 expansion portion in certain indications, including the evaluation of zotatifin in combination with fulvestrant and abemaciclib ("ZFA triplet") in patients with ER+ breast cancer.
-To date, we've reported data from five cohorts including patients with ER+ breast cancer, which demonstrated that zotatifin was generally well tolerated and showed signals of activity, including partial responses in heavily pretreated ER+ breast cancer patients.
-We have entered into a global collaboration and license agreement with Pfizer for our earliest stage program, inhibitors of eIF4E, and Pfizer is currently conducting investigational new drug application ("IND") enabling studies for this program.
+We have completed the Phase 1 portion of this trial and are currently enrolling patients in Phase 2a open-label expansion cohorts in biomarker-selected patients with tumors driven by multiple proteins shown in our preclinical studies to be downregulated by zotatifin.
+We are also enrolling patients in a Phase 1b clinical trial evaluating zotatifin as an antiviral agent against SARS-CoV-2.
+We have entered into a global collaboration and license agreement with Pfizer for our earliest stage program, inhibitors of eIF4E, and Pfizer is currently conducting investigational new drug application- ("IND") enabling studies for this program.
 We believe each of our product candidates has the potential to improve patient outcomes and expand the utility of cancer treatments such as checkpoint inhibitors and targeted therapies.